 How RLE Works

 Refractive Lens Exchange is an amazing advancement because we are able to fix many vision correction issues with one simple procedure.
 The procedure not only corrects your glasses prescription, but it also improves vision quality by removing the yellowing, distorted lens.

-With RLE we use our advanced diagnostic and lens technology to help people see both far and near and reduce any astigmatism, making it possible to reduce their dependency on bifocals– for life!
+With RLE, we use our advanced diagnostic and lens technology to help you see both far and near, and reduce any astigmatism, making it possible to reduce your dependency on bifocals – for life!